 2. Business intelligence and Integration with business processes

 The Internet of things does make sense as a combination of information from different sources with the business processes.
 Whether the business is related to a retailer or a bank, the workflows that make the business work have to be re-redesigned for the Internet of Things.

 This integration will allow for increasing efficiencies, reducing costs and improving productivity (we will write some other posts about this… be ready!).
 And then, when the integration is done, the intelligence comes into place and creating an integrated Business Intelligence framework will boost performance and get the most out of the Internet of Things solution.

 There is a set of reports that may be generic per-se and some others that can be common to a specific industry.
 But it is very important to notice that each company will have specific needs in what regards to intelligence.
 Any Industrial Internet of Things framework will have to include a Business Intelligence module that can be adapted for each client.

-3. Device Management focused to all the infrastructure
+3. Device Management focused on all the infrastructure

 Device Management gives the tools to control de infrastructure of the solution.
 It includes aspects like asset management, monitoring, software updates, remote control… but not of the sensors and “business assets”.
 Device Management takes care of all the components that make part of the solution like routers, modems, gateways… The solution is a complete set of devices that make possible create the infrastructure.

 4. Internet of Things Security as a must